Distinguished categories and the Zilber-Pink conjecture

 Condition \ref{ax:MSDe} is usually dropped in the definition of a connected (pure) Shimura datum/variety.
 Nevertheless, in this article, connected (pure) Shimura data will satisfy \ref{ax:MSDe}.
-This does not cause any problems thanks to Remarks \ref{rmk:quotientshimuradatum} and \ref{rmk:shimurasubdatum}.
-If $(P,X^+)$ satisfies \ref{ax:MSDa} to \ref{ax:MSDd} with $W = \{1\}$, then we can consider its quotient by the center of $P$ (see Remark \ref{rmk:quotientshimuradatum}) and this quotient will satisfy \ref{ax:MSDe}.
-So \ref{ax:MSDe} is not a big restriction in applications to unlikely intersections.
+We will see that this does not cause any problems thanks to Remarks \ref{rmk:quotientshimuradatum} and \ref{rmk:shimurasubdatum}.
+If $(P,X^+)$ satisfies \ref{ax:MSDa} to \ref{ax:MSDd} with $W = \{1\}$, then we can consider its quotient by the center of $P$ (see Remark \ref{rmk:quotientshimuradatum}) and this quotient will satisfy \ref{ax:MSDe}, so this condition is not a big restriction in applications to unlikely intersections.

 \begin{defn} Let $(P,X^+)$ and $(P',X'^+)$ be connected mixed Shimura data.
 If we have a homomorphism $\phi: P \to P'$ of algebraic groups over $\mathbb{Q}$ which induces a map $X^+ \to X'^+$ through $x \mapsto \phi_{\mathbb{C}} \circ x$, we say that $\phi$ induces a \emph{Shimura morphism} $(P,X^+)\to(P',X'^+)$ of connected mixed Shimura data. \end{defn}